how to treat pseudomonas nail infection

 It is possible to work on a client with pseudomonas.
 According to Dr. Rich, the infection is not easily transmitted from person to person in a salon.
 However, as a precaution, once you use a file on an infected nail, don’t use it on another nail.

-Paronychia is not contagious, but if the cuticle or skin around the fingernails becomes damaged, then care must be taken to prevent bacteria and other organisms getting into the area and causing damage, or spreading to more than one finger.
+Paronychia is not contagious, but if the cuticle or skin around the fingernails becomes damaged, then care must be taken to prevent bacteria and other organisms from getting into the area and causing damage, or spreading to more than one finger.

 The infected area can become swollen, red, and painful, and a pus-filled blister (abscess) may form.
 Most of the time, paronychia is not serious and can be treated at home.
 In rare cases, the infection can spread to the rest of the finger or toe and lead to a deeper infection that may need a doctor’s help.